 Man arrested for exposing himself at Cortana Place Walmart

-BATON ROUGE – A man was arrested on Sunday after he exposed his penis to two women and a 15-year-old girl at Walmart in the 9000 block of Cortana Place.
+BATON ROUGE – A man was arrested on Sunday after he exposed himself to two women and a 15-year-old girl at Walmart in the 9000 block of Cortana Place.

 The East Baton Rouge Sheriff's Office arrested 37-year-old Glen Ellerbe on charges of obscenity and indecent behavior with juveniles.